Jacques Lanzmann: Early novels and editorship of Lui

 While Lanzmann was in Chile, a manuscript of a novel he had written, La glace est rompue ("The ice is broken"), was given to Jean-Paul Sartre and Simone de Beauvoir by his brother Claude.
-Claude was, at this time, in a romantic relationship with Beauvoir.
+Claude was in a romantic relationship with Beauvoir at the time.
 This intervention led to the publication of the novel in 1954.

 Lanzmann's second novel, Le Rat d'Amérique, published in 1956, was inspired by his experiences in Chile.
-Its commercial success led to him being offered a job as a critic for the Communist literary magazine Les Lettres françaises, edited by Louis Aragon.
+Its commercial success led to him being offered a job as a critic for the Communist literary magazine Les Lettres Françaises, edited by Louis Aragon.
 He was sent by the magazine to the Soviet Union to report on the literary scene there.
 On his return, he wrote a third novel, Cuir de Russe, published in 1957, which depicted the extreme poverty of Russian peasants that he had witnessed during his visit.
 The novel was considered a betrayal by the French Communist Party, and Lanzmann was expelled.

-Lanzmann continued to write novels and, in 1959, wrote his first adapted screenplay, Le Travail c'est la liberté ("Work is Freedom")(possibly a play on the infamous "Arbeit macht frei").
+Lanzmann continued to write novels and, in 1959, wrote his first adapted screenplay, Le Travail c'est la liberté ("Work is Freedom") (possibly a play on the infamous "Arbeit macht frei").
 Between 1960 and 1962 he was a journalist for L'Express.
 In 1963, he adapted his novel Le Rat d'Amérique as a screenplay for the film Rat Trap, starring Charles Aznavour.
 In the same year, he was approached by Daniel Filipacchi to edit a new men's magazine Lui, a post which he held until 1968.